blakeearth/blakeearth.github.io/lyric-status.md

 I like to take song lyrics as statuses.
 They help me sum up how I'm feeling over a few days or weeks while sharing music.

 ## Current Status
-- 💤 You'd think I could sense a trend
+- 💤 You think that I could sense a trend
 	- Set 11/25/19, Tessa Violet's "Bored"

 ## Past Statuses